duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 ## Option 1 - With the Duckietown Shell {#make-it-move_shell status=ready}

-Warning: This does not currently work on Mac OSX - need to fix

 Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the usb dongle into the raspberry pi of your duckiebot and run: